RutledgeGroupMIT/UEF/README.md

  *`compute c1 all temp/uef`

 #### Usage notes
+This compute requires a `fix nvt/uef` or `fix npt/uef`.
+It computes the kinetic energy tensor in the reference frame of the flow field.

 See the documentation for [`compute temp`](http://lammps.sandia.gov/doc/compute_pressure.html) for further details on output.

+***

 ### dump cfg/uef
+#### Syntax
 * `dump ID all cfg/uef mass type xs ys zs keyword value` Additional keywords:
  * See the documentation for [`dump cfg`](http://lammps.sandia.gov/doc/dump.html) for additional keywords.

+#### Examples
+* `compute c1 all cfg/uef mass type xs ys zs`

 #### Usage notes

-* Only the atomic positions will be in the reference frame of the flow field when `dump cfg/uef` is used.
-If the atomic velocities are specified as an output, for example, their values will correspond a coordinate system with an upper triangular simulation box.
+This command requires a `fix nvt/uef` or `fix npt/uef`.
+It outputs the atomic positions in the reference frame of the flow field.
+Only the positions are in the proper reference frame; if the atomic velocities are specified as an output, for example, they will not be in the flow field reference frame.

-*  The uef fixes use the SLLOD equations of motion, which lead to an instability in the center of mass velocity.
-A `fix momentum` should be used to regularly reset the linear momentum.
-*  The uef fixes store the peculiar velocities rather than the total velocities, in contrast to the LAMMPS [`fix nvt/sllod`](http://lammps.sandia.gov/doc/fix_nvt_sllod.html?highlight=sllod) command.
-*  When the strain keyword is unset, or set to zero, the initial simulation box must be cubic and have style triclinic.
-If the box is initially of type ortho, use the command `change box all triclinic` before invoking the fix.
-* Each fix defines a `compute pressure/uef` and `compute temp` that can be be accessed at `c_ID_press` and `c_ID_temp` respectively for scalar values, or `c_ID_press[i]` and `c_ID_temp[i]` for the pressure and kinetic energy tensors.
-The symmetric tensors are stored as vectors, and the values of i from 1 to 6 correspond to components xx, yy, zz, xy, xz, yz.
-This is the recommended method for obtaining the pressure tensor.
-The scalar value for the pressure will correspond to the average stress only in the directions indicated by the ext keyword if it is set.
-The kinetic energy tensor will not correspond to the coordinate system of the flow field.
-* The uef fixes can be used with `write_restart` and `read_restart`.
-* The uef fixes are compatible with `run_style respa`
-* The uef fixes are compatible with `fix modify`, however custom pressure computes must be of type `pressure/uef`.
-* Any trajectories written when one of the above fixes is used will not be in the same coordinate system as the flow field unless `dump cfg/uef` is used.
-* Vector or tensor-valued quantities computed, except for the pressure tensor from `compute pressure/uef`, will not be in the same coordinate system as the flow field.
+***

 ## Implementation Details